leiyangleon/Geogrid/docs/instruction.md

        "ssmname" (-ssm option):                                stable surface mask (boolean)
 * Output files may include all or some of the following (depending on the input fed in):

-       "winlocname":        the horizontal and vertical pixel indices (2-band; in units of integer image pixels), "winoffname":        the downstream search (expected) horizontal and vertical pixel displacement (2-band; in units of integer image pixels), "winsrname":         the horizontal and vertical search range (2-band; in units of integer image pixels), "wincsminname":      the horizontal and vertical chip size minimum (2-band; in units of integer image pixels), "wincsmaxname":      the horizontal and vertical chip size maximum (2-band; in units of integer image pixels), "winssmname":        the stable surface mask (boolean),
+       "winlocname":        the horizontal/vertical pixel indices (2-band; in units of integer image pixels), "winoffname":        the downstream search (expected) horizontal/vertical pixel displacement (2-band; in units of integer image pixels), "winsrname":         the horizontal/vertical search range (2-band; in units of integer image pixels), "wincsminname":      the horizontal/vertical chip size minimum (2-band; in units of integer image pixels), "wincsmaxname":      the horizontal/vertical chip size maximum (2-band; in units of integer image pixels), "winssmname":        the stable surface mask (boolean),
-       "winro2vxname":      the 2-by-1 conversion coefficients from horizontal and vertical displacement to x-direction motion velocity (2-band), "winro2vyname":      the 2-by-1 conversion coefficients from horizontal and vertical displacement to y-direction motion velocity (2-band).
+       "winro2vxname":      the 2-by-1 conversion coefficients from horizontal/vertical displacement to x-direction motion velocity (2-band),
+       "winro2vyname":      the 2-by-1 conversion coefficients from horizontal/vertical displacement to y-direction motion velocity (2-band).
 * For using Geogrid, a grid must be specified, which can be a real DEM for processing radar imagery and a dummy DEM (with all zero values) for optical imagery.
 Each of the rest optional input can be either used or omitted.

        input "demname"                                         -> output "winlocname"